Chart Color Schemes

 Development

-Goolwa - Port Elliot has recorded approximately 196 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 980 homes have been approved, and a further 61 have been approved in FY26 so far.
-On average, about 1.6 people moved to the area each year for every dwelling built during these five years.
+Goolwa - Port Elliot has granted approximately 196 residential property approvals annually.
+Over the past five financial years, from FY21 to FY25, around 980 homes have been approved, with an additional 74 approved in FY26 so far.
+On average, about 1.6 people have moved to the area per dwelling built over these five years.

-This is significantly higher than the national average, suggesting strong developer confidence in the location.
-The new building activity in Goolwa - Port Elliot is primarily focused on detached houses, with approximately 97.0% of approved dwellings being detached and around 3.0% being medium or high-density housing.
-This maintains the area's traditional low-density character, appealing to those seeking space for families.
-With around 70 people moving into the area for each dwelling approval, Goolwa - Port Elliot shows characteristics of a growth area.
-Looking ahead, it is projected that the population will grow by approximately 1,551 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.
+This level is significantly higher than the national average, suggesting robust developer confidence in the location.
+The area's new building activity primarily consists of detached houses (97.0%), with a smaller percentage of medium and high-density housing (3.0%), preserving its traditional low-density character focused on family homes.
+With approximately 70 people moving to the area per dwelling approval, Goolwa - Port Elliot exhibits characteristics of a growth area.
+According to the latest AreaSearch quarterly estimate, the region is projected to grow by around 1,551 residents by 2041.
+Given current development patterns, new housing supply should meet demand effectively, providing favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development